ONSdigital/sml-supporting-info/method-info/totals-and-components/totals-and-components.md

 It is worth noting these are mutually exclusive and a result of many mathematical and logical steps.
 Therefore, to get a complete understanding of the above equations it is advisable to read the methodical or technical specifications.

+From the methodology and technical specification we can see that the method accepts a structured input.
+The input parameters determine how the method operates and what kind of outputs we would expect from it.

 Below is a snapshot of an example dataset and how the input data should look like: